AyyerLab/diffuser/README.md

 # _Diffuser_

-Optimizing internal dynamics of proteins by fitting against their diffuse scattering intensities.
+Discovering internal dynamics of proteins by fitting against their diffuse scattering intensities.

 ## Installation

 This is a pure-python package using CuPy for GPU computation.
-Create a conda environment or virtualenv and install Cupy using the documentation given [here](https://docs.cupy.dev/en/stable/install.html). _Diffuser_ itself is installed using the command in the root directory of the repository:
+Create a conda environment or virtualenv and install Cupy using the documentation given [here](https://docs.cupy.dev/en/stable/install.html) (you shouldn't need to compile it by installing using pip). _Diffuser_ itself is installed using the command in the root directory of the repository:
 ```
 $ pip install -e .
 ```

 This will add the scripts described in the next section to your path in the environment.

+## Tutorial
+Go to the `examples/` folder for a basic tutorial.

 ## Scripts